oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

 ## Introduction

 The spatial features of Oracle Database provide scalable and secure spatial data management, processing, and analysis.
 A major benefit of working in Python is the availability of open source libraries to augment the native analysis capabilities of the Oracle Database.
 In this lab you leverage a library that identifies clusters based on both space and time, or in other words spatiotemporal clusters.
 A set of transactions that occurred within a concentrated area and time window belong to a spatiotemporal cluster.
 A transaction that occurred within the time window of a spatiotemporal cluster but far from the area of concentration is considered suspicious.
+For example, if during a given week a customer's transactions were concentrated in the New York City area, then a transaction in the middle of that week in California would be suspicious.
 You will identify such occurrences in this lab.

 Estimated Lab Time: 15 minutes